seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Which break themselves in swearing!

 **MARK ANTONY**
-Most sweet queen,–
+Most sweet queen,--

 **CLEOPATRA**
 Nay, pray you, seek no colour for your going,
 But bid farewell, and go: when you sued staying,
 Then was the time for words: no going then;
 Eternity was in our lips and eyes,
-Bliss in our brows’ bent; none our parts so poor,
+Bliss in our brows' bent; none our parts so poor,
 But was a race of heaven: they are so still,
 Or thou, the greatest soldier of the world,
-Art turn’d the greatest liar.
+Art turn'd the greatest liar.

 **MARK ANTONY**
 How now, lady!